The quick definition

 Growth is hard work!
 No matter what your business does, you need to get HR right.
 This quiz can help you find the best HR model for your core business needs—just answer 4 quick questions.

 Your contract with a PEO, usually called a client service agreement (CSA), will define the exact services the PEO will provide and the specific responsibilities of each party.
 Read through it carefully and make sure you understand everything before signing.
 A good PEO will be willing to explain all the terms and answer any questions you have.

 According to NAPEO, the nearly 1,000 PEOs in the United States co-employ 3.7 million people spanning 175,000 businesses.
 Because each PEO “employs” workers from so many individual businesses, they can negotiate with insurance providers to secure cheaper, higher-quality benefits for those small business employees—often lowering employment costs and boosting the bottom line for the business itself.

 Your total cost will depend on a variety of different factors, including how big your company is, which services you’d like to take advantage of, and the PEO’s pricing structure.

 PEOs typically use one of two pricing structures:

 - Percentage of payroll plus applicable taxes, workers’ compensation, and employer practice liability insurance (EPLI)

-Both methods can also come with various administrative fees, setup charges, and other costs if you want extra bells and whistles—so be careful of hidden fees.
+Both methods can also come with various administrative fees, setup charges, and other costs if you want extra bells and whistles.
 Make sure to fully understand your contract and the total cost of working with the PEO before signing.